This is the character sheet for Love Live!.

-Leader and founder of μ's, and all-around average student.
+Leader and founder of µ's, and all-around average student.
 Inspired by A-RISE, she found the group to save Otonokizaka from closing down.
-She has a sister, Yukiho, who went to Otonokizaka Middle School and they live in traditional sweets shop, "Homura".
-In the second season of the anime, she succeeded Eli as student council president.
+She has a sister, Yukiho, who goes to Otonokizaka Middle School and their parents run a traditional sweets shop, "Homura".

 In the manga, she was a star member of the kendo club, but quit to become an idol after seeing an A-RISE concert.

 Studies: ★★Reflexes: ★★★★Aggressiveness: ★★★★★Conformity: ★★★Special Trait: Clumsiness (★★★★★)

 - Character Statistics: